john-hawkins/projit/README.md

 ```
 pytest
 ```
-Note: That we maintain the file (requirements.txt)[requirements.txt] so that any additional libraries required for testing can be installed independently from a package install.
+Note: That we maintain the separate dependency file [requirements.txt](requirements.txt) so that any additional libraries required for testing can be installed independently from a package install.

 # Acknowledgements